TianqiLi7398/TianqiLi7398.github.io/index.md

 layout: home
 ---

-I'm a PhD doing research in Multi-agent robotic system in [CAST](https://cast.tamu.edu/) lab advised by Dr. [Swaminathan Gopalswamy](https://engineering.tamu.edu/mechanical/profiles/gopalswamy-s.html).
+I'm a PhD student doing research in Multi-agent robotic system in [CAST](https://cast.tamu.edu/) lab advised by Dr. [Swaminathan Gopalswamy](https://engineering.tamu.edu/mechanical/profiles/gopalswamy-s.html).

-My research interest is the coordination of robots in motion planning and sensor fusion.
+My research interest is about the coordination of robots in motion planning and sensor fusion.

 ## News